 I applaud the for his genuine, heartfelt actions, and the for using her experience to seek a way forward.
-I greatly appreciate the 's work, leading a team to seek open and honest dialogue with all interested parties to seek solutions.
+I greatly appreciate the 's work in leading a team to seek open and honest dialogue with all interested parties to seek solutions.

 Last night I could not sleep.
-This crisis has divided Canadians and I fear that too many see it as black and white.
+This crisis has divided Canadians, and I fear that too many see it as black and white.
 It is not.
 For hundreds of years, indigenous peoples have been seeking mutual respect and open and honest dialogue that informs a meaningful relationship with non-indigenous peoples in Canada.
-For hundreds of years, indigenous peoples have been calling on the Canadian government to recognize and affirm their jurisdiction over their affairs and have control over their land, housing, education, governance systems and services.
+For hundreds of years, indigenous peoples have been calling on the Canadian government to recognize and affirm their jurisdiction over their affairs, to have control over their land, housing, education, governance systems and services.

 I would like to use this opportunity to highlight some of the steps our government is taking to address these calls.